Travel Alerts & Warnings

 ▣ The following travel alerts and warnings have been issued to alert travelers of potential risks in certain countries and regions.

-Updated information on methanol poisoning risks (‘Safety and security’ page)
+Updated information on the risk of counterfeit alcohol (‘Safety and security’ page)

 ▣ The following travel alerts and warnings have been issued to alert travelers of potential risks in certain countries and regions.